 News Treehugger Voices Bellroy's Beautiful Limestone Bags Are Made From Recycled Plastic The company strives to have an ethical option for everyone.
-By Katherine Martinko Senior Writer University of Toronto Katherine Martinko is a writer and expert in sustainable living.
-She holds a degree in English Literature and History from the University of Toronto. our editorial process Twitter Twitter Katherine Martinko Published January 20, 2021 09:51AM EST Fact checked by Haley Mast Fact checker Harvard University Extension School Haley Mast is a writer, fact checker, and conservationist with a certification in sustainability.
-Our Fact-Checking Process Article fact-checked on Jan 20, 2021 Haley Mast Bellroy Share Twitter Pinterest Email News Environment Business & Policy Science Animals Home & Design Current Events Treehugger Voices There's nothing quite like a great bag.
+By Katherine Martinko Katherine Martinko Twitter Senior Editor University of Toronto Katherine Martinko is an expert in sustainable living.
+She holds a degree in English Literature and History from the University of Toronto.
+Learn about our editorial process Fact checked by Haley Mast Fact checked by Haley Mast on January 20, 2021 LinkedIn Harvard University Extension School Haley Mast is a freelance writer, fact-checker, and small organic farmer in the Columbia River Gorge.
+She enjoys gardening, reporting on environmental topics, and spending her time outside snowboarding or foraging.
+Topics of expertise and interest include agriculture, conservation, ecology, and climate science.
+Learn about our fact checking process on January 20, 2021 12:48PM EST Bellroy Share Twitter Pinterest Email News Environment Business & Policy Science Animals Home & Design Current Events Treehugger Voices There's nothing quite like a great bag.
 Not only does it organize your stuff in a smart and intuitive way, but it looks and feels good to use – and who doesn't love getting compliments every time you leave the house?
 If you're in the market for something to help you shlep stuff in a way that's both stylish and sustainable, then you should check out Bellroy.
 This Australian company has been producing eye-catching totes, backpacks, wallets, and pouches from recycled materials, eco-tanned leather, and plant-based materials for more than a decade.
 In other words, they know what they're doing, and they're not afraid to push boundaries when it comes to materials innovation.
 Their latest achievement is the Limestone collection, a line of bags and pouches that uses a polyester fabric called Looma Weave, made from recycled plastic.
 At first glance it appears stone gray, but a press release explains that it's "full of varying color tones that tell the story of the textile’s origins: plastic bottles from the recycling bin."
 Adding to its eco-cred is the presence of recycled zip tapes, webbings, 100% recycled lining, and 100% recycled PET leather alternative brand detailing that, the company says, makes this line "four times better for the planet" than its others.
 The entire collection is leather-free.
 Classic Pouch in Limestone.
 Bellroy Regular readers will know that I am not a fan of upcycling plastic bottles into fabric, but that's only within the context of clothing that gets washed repeatedly and is therefore more likely to release plastic lint into the laundry water, driving the awful cycle of plastic microfiber pollution that we now find ourselves in.
 There are better ways in which to use recycled plastic materials, and Bellroy's bags are one such example.
 (Footwear would be another.)
 These items should never be put in a washing machine, which makes them more stable and thus less prone to shedding and polluting.
 What I find intriguing about Bellroy's business model is that it strives to let people choose what material best fits their personal priorities, rather than trying to convince them one way or another.
 As a company representative explained to Treehugger, "[Bellroy] will always use the best quality, ethical leather because its durability means that it will last.
 But they know that non-animal products are important to some as well, [so] the Limestone range in particular was designed with that in mind, and performs just as well as other Bellroy products."
 All the usual favorites are available in the Limestone line – the Classic Backpack, Classic Pouch, slings, tech kit, laptop sleeve, Tokyo Totepack, Digital Nomad Set, pencil case, and more.
 As usual, Bellroy stands by its three-year guarantee, promising items will be free from defects for three years following purchase.
 It's always nice to know companies have such confidence in their products.
 Tokyo Totepack in Limestone.
 Bellroy Check out the Limestone Collection or visit the Bellroy website to discover more of its beautiful, practical bags.